 Conclusion

 In conclusion, it is important to be aware of the knife laws in Tennessee.
-Knife owners should familiarize themselves with the restrictions on carrying and concealing knives, possession of knives on school property, sale and transfer regulations, as well as penalties for violating Tennessee knife law.
+Knife owners should familiarize themselves with the restrictions on carrying and concealing knives, possession of knives on school property, as well as the lack of restrictions on sale and transfer regulations.
 It is also important to note that local governments may not pass ordinances or regulations regarding knives that are more restrictive than state law.